AvailLang/Avail/avail-plugin/README.md

 ```

 ## Configuration
-The plugin adds a Project extension, `AvailExtension`.
-This is added at
+The plugin adds the Project extension, `AvailExtension`, to the host project.
-the top level of the buildscript using the keyword, `avail`.
+This is added at the top level of the buildscript using the keyword, `avail`.

 ```kotlin
 avail {